Liz Bohannon: “Make your own opportunities”

 Make your own opportunities.
 The pandemic really pressed us to get creative on ways to keep the music alive as a band and find new ways to reach our fans.
 We live streamed shows, made cover song videos, and put the focus on creating new material.

-As a part of our series about rising music stars, I had the distinct pleasure of interviewing Liz Bohannon.
+As a part of our series about Nashville’s rising stars, I had the distinct pleasure of interviewing Liz Bohannon.

 Thank you so much for joining us in this interview series!
 Can you tell us the story of how you grew up?